lukemelnik/noteswithcomplete/README.md

      redirect("/");
    }
 ```

-3. When the form action has multiple steps it has to be marked as async (as opposed to action={createTodo}:
+3. When the form action has multiple steps it has to be marked as async (as opposed to action={createTodo}):

 ```
       action={async (FormData) => {